g-dx/system-design/README.md

   * [Gitlab Monorepo (11.4+)](https://gitlab.com/gitlab-org/gitlab-ce/issues/19232) - supports `changes` key to only run tasks when paths are changed.
   * [Building Monorepos with Gradle](https://www.javaadvent.com/2018/12/building-monorepo-projects-with-gradle.html) - explains how to use `Composite Builds` [\[1\]](https://blog.gradle.org/introducing-composite-builds), [\[2\]](https://docs.gradle.org/current/userguide/composite_builds.html) to only build part of the repository super quickly.
   * [Determining Changes Files In Jenkins](https://stackoverflow.com/questions/6260383/how-to-get-list-of-changed-files-since-last-build-in-jenkins-hudson/9473207#9473207) - a technique for Jenkins to understand which parts of the repository to build.
+  * [Monorepos with Recursive or DAG Build Technologies](https://paulhammant.com/2017/03/28/monorepos-with-recursive-or-dag-build-techs/) - describes the advantages/disadvantages of using a recursive or DAG build tool in a monorepo.

 #### Multiple Repositories